WiT 25 year anniversary

 WiT is the first organisation to bring women from all STEM disciplines, all ages and all career levels together in a single, inclusive community.

-This year we bring to life not only the last 25 years but to shine a light forward to the future of WiT.
+In 2022 we reflected on the last 25 years to shine a light forward to the future of WiT.

 Our humble, grassroots beginnings